kwameape123/fraud-01-kwameape/README.md

 4. Configuration files that configure producers and consumers.
 These can be found in the utils folder and the .env or .env.example file.
 Note that some environment variables in the .env or .env.example needs to be customize to your specific situation, meaning a unique database, username and password for PostgreSQL.
 5. A logger that helps to keep track of errors and how project modules function.

-**CSV data file was too large to be upload to GitHub via git, hence a link to download this file is https://www.kaggle.com/datasets/ealaxi/paysim1/data**
-After downloading the data file from kaggle, make sure the name is **mobile_money_log.csv** to be consistent with the naming convention in the code.
+**CSV data file can be downloaded at https://www.kaggle.com/datasets/ealaxi/paysim1/data** After downloading the data file from kaggle, make sure the name is **mobile_money_log.csv** to be consistent with the naming convention in the code.